Pseudo science in systems thinking

 Another example: scientific research has so far concluded the claim that vaccines cause autism is untrue.

-In both cases, the presumption is that another variable triggers both outcomes.
+In both cases, the presumption is that another variable (sunshine, age) triggers both outcomes.

 -5- The guru is always right